Omnia Protocol Whitepaper

 In addition, airdrops that provide liquidity to the wallet will only be sent in OMNIA tokens.

-The OMNIA token will be listed on exchanges and also distributed to token holders according to vesting periods, with the deadline of thirty april two thousand twenty-four.
+The OMNIA token will be listed on exchanges and also distributed to token holders according to vesting periods, with the deadline of twenty-three october two thousand twenty-four.

 The present document is dedicated for marketing purposes only, meaning it is not intended to be legally binding and is delivered “as is”.
 Nothing in this document shall be deemed to constitute a prospectus of any sort, or an invitation, or a solicitation for investment, nor does it in any way pertain to an offering, invitation, or solicitation of an offer to purchase any security, ownership right, stake, share, future revenue, company participation, or other equivalent rights in any jurisdiction.
 Information in this document also does not constitute a recommendation by any person to purchase tokens, currencies, or any other cryptographic assets; neither the Issuer has authorized any person to provide any recommendations of such kind.